-One of the top ways streamers earn money is through sponsorship programs.
+One of the top ways streamers earn money is through gaming sponsorship programs.
 To get good potential sponsors, you must build your channel’s brand and be sure to follow the Terms of Service for your chosen platform.
 Look at the streamers your favorite brands work with to see what they have done with their channels.
 While you don’t want to copy them, you may get tips on how to make your channel more appealing.

 How to Prepare Your Channel for Sponsors